tsmith512/tsmithcreative/_projects/2019-11-21-support-tiers-of-service.md

 Four Kitchens offers ongoing support services to clients.
-As the department grew, there was significant variability across contracts, leading to different terms for each of ~40 concurrent accounts: retainers vs. bill-as-used, monthly vs. quarterly vs. annually, rollover allowances, and expiration periods.
+As the department grew, there was significant variability across contracts, leading to different terms for each of ~50 concurrent accounts: retainers vs. bill-as-used, monthly vs. quarterly vs. annually, variable rollover allowances, and expiration periods.
 This presented uncertainties in monthly capacity planning, high unbillable overhead, inefficiencies in billing, and difficulties for reporting.

-## Findings
+## Summarized Findings

 In an effort to standardize our offerings, I discovered several opportunities: